LynnHaDo/Integer-Programming/README.md

-# Integer-Programming
+# Scheduling Task using Applications of Integer Programming

-Optimization in Scheduling Task
+MATH-339: Optimization (Spring 2025)